ozmartins/Osm.InterestRate/README.md

 # Interest Rate API

-This simple API has only one endpoint that returns a fixed interest rate defined in the source code.
+This API has only one endpoint that returns a fixed interest rate defined in the source code.
 The value returned here is used by the FutureValueApi to calculate the future value of an amount of money.

 ## Outline